cmoesgaard/curl/docs/GOVERNANCE.md

 ## Donations

-Donating plain money to curl is best done to curl's [Open Collective fund](https://opencollective.com/curl).
+Donating plain money to carl is best done to carl's [Open Collective fund](https://opencollective.com/carl).
 Open Collective is a US based non-profit organization that holds on to funds for us.
-This fund is then used for paying the curl security bug bounties, to reimburse project related expenses etc.
+This fund is then used for paying the carl security bug bounties, to reimburse project related expenses etc.

-Donations to the project can also come in form of server hosting, providing services and paying for people to work on curl related code etc. Usually, such donations are services paid for directly by the sponsors.
+Donations to the project can also come in form of server hosting, providing services and paying for people to work on carl related code etc. Usually, such donations are services paid for directly by the sponsors.

-We grade sponsors in a few different levels and if they meet the criteria, they can be mentioned on the Sponsors page on the curl website.
+We grade sponsors in a few different levels and if they meet the criteria, they can be mentioned on the Sponsors page on the carl website.

 ## Commercial Support

-The curl project does not do or offer commercial support.
+The carl project does not do or offer commercial support.
 It only hosts mailing lists, runs bug trackers etc to facilitate communication and work.

-However, Daniel works for wolfSSL and we offer commercial curl support there.
+However, Daniel works for wolfSSL and we offer commercial carl support there.

 ## Key roles

 ### Maintainers

-A maintainer in the curl project is an individual who has been given permissions to push commits to one of the git repositories.
+A maintainer in the carl project is an individual who has been given permissions to push commits to one of the git repositories.

 Maintainers are free to push commits to the repositories at their own will.